9 Reasons To Vacation at St. Andrews State Park and Shell Island

 Shell Island is the perfect place to snorkel if you’re visiting the Panama City area.
 We brought our snorkeling equipment from home.

 Ready to see more of Shell Island’s magic?
-Watch the Ultimate Guide to Shell Island on YouTube!
+Watch the Ultimate Guide to Shell Island on YouTube.

 What To Bring To Shell Island

 There are no facilities on the island, meaning there are no restrooms, no places to eat, and no shade!
 Consider this when planning your island adventure.

-Along with your swimwear, below is what we recommend bringing for your Shell Island adventure (and what we brought).
+Along with your swimwear, below is what we recommend bringing (and what we brought).

 Beach umbrella – Pack a beach umbrella with a sand anchor.
 Though it might seem clunky to haul around, protecting yourself from the sun extends the day at the beach.
-We have one like this with UV protection.
+We have one like this (link to buy on Amazon) with UV protection.
 It makes a huge difference.

 Beach chairs – Bringing beach chairs is so nice.
-We have these – they have straps so you can carry them easily like a backpack.
+We have these (link to buy on Amazon).
+They have straps so you can carry them easily, like a backpack.
 Plus, you can lay back if you want.

 Water and snacks – We bring water in insulated bottles (link to buy on Amazon) to keep our water cold.
 We also pack easy snacks like granola bars and trail mix.

-Towels – Don’t forget beach towels!
-Have you heard of Nomadix?
+Towels – Don’t forget beach towels.
+Have you heard of Nomadix (link to buy on REI)?
 We like that they have anti-stink fabric and dry quickly.
 We also use these for camping.

 Sunscreen – Pack reef-friendly sunscreen.
 We like to use SunBum products (link to buy on Amazon).

 Sunshirt – Although it’s super fun to wear a bathing suit and rock my favorite swimwear, I have learned to wear sunshirts to extend the days at the beach.
 It makes a big difference.
-REI has an excellent selection.
-Check it out.

 9. Camping at St. Andrews State Park

-St. Andrews State Park has a great campground, and it is practically brand new (since it was wiped out in a recent hurricane).
+St. Andrews State Park has a great campground, and it is practically brand new (since it was wiped out in a fairly recent hurricane).
 There are campsites right on the bay with full hookups.
-The bathhouses are clean and have air conditioning!
+The bathhouses are clean and have air conditioning.
 You can tell everyone working at the campground cares for the park.